MohammedAly22/JudgerAI/README.md

 Here's a high-level overview of the FastText approach:

 1. Building the Vocabulary: FastText constructs a vocabulary by considering all unique words and character n-grams present in the training corpus.
 2. Computing Word Representations: Each word is represented as the sum of its character n-gram embeddings.
 The character n-gram embeddings are learned along with the word embeddings during the training process.
 3. Training the Classifier: FastText trains a linear classifier (such as logistic regression or softmax) on top of the word representations to perform text classification tasks.
 The classifier is trained using the hierarchical softmax or the negative sampling technique.

-FastText has gained popularity due to its efficiency and effectiveness in various natural language processing tasks, including text classification, sentiment analysis, and language identification.
-It has been widely adopted and has become a valuable tool for many researchers and practitioners in the field.

 # Experiments
 To achieve the best results, we tried different experiments in **JudgerAI** to see each experiment's effect on the final accuracy of **JudgerAI** models, here is a list of 3 experiments that were taken into consideration: